virginiac32/letter-run/README.md

 # Credits

+How to import dictionary: https://johnresig.com/blog/dictionary-lookups-in-javascript/

+Tones from RCP Tones (dev_tones) ([CC BY 3.0 US](https://creativecommons.org/licenses/by/3.0/us/)): http://rcptones.com/dev_tones/#tabr1

+The English Open Word List (EOWL) was used to validate words in this game: http://dreamsteep.com/downloads/word-games-and-wordsmith-utilities/120-the-english-open-word-list-eowl.html

 The Cornell University Math Explorer's Project's English letter frequency table was used to calculate the generated letters: [frequency-table](http://www.math.cornell.edu/~mec/2003-2004/cryptography/subs/frequencies.html)